LuisBonilla89/Homework-11/README.md

 ## Implementation Details

-1. This aplication incorporates the use of class constructors for the team members (Manager, Engineer and Intern under the Employee class)
+1. This aplication incorporates the use of Express package and is able to create, edit, save and delete notes.

-2. Consolidated redundancy in CSS file of some of the styling properties by grouping selector types under the same conditions.

-3. This application utilises JQuery and Bootstrap frameworks.

-4. 4 different test have been created to validate the library (Intern.js, Manager.js, Enployee.js and Engineer.js)
+2. Utlilises Javascript for handling request from database and API.

+3. In addition, this application has ben deployed to Heroku hub

 ## Screenshot